aneesha/dive-docker/README.md

 * Run Web Worker (inc celery)
 * Run nginx (with SSL and certs)

+## Todo
+- [ ] Make compose file for running locally with python and react hotloading
+- [ ] Make env files for RabbitMQ and Postgres username and password

 ## Instructions

 1. Git clone this repo and cd DIVE-docker